-Amanda Burstein has over fifteen years of experience in project and program management, with eight years in the public safety sector before beginning her work as a Senior Program Manager with the National Police Foundation in 2019.
-Ms. Burstein previously served as a Program Manager at the International Association of Chiefs of Police (IACP), overseeing national training and technical assistance programs such as the Alzheimer’s Initiatives, Officer Safety and Wellness programs, and the Research Center.
-Working closely with all levels of government, law enforcement and strategic partners, she facilitated the development of tools and resources to further enhance public safety initiatives.
-She has participated in the National Officer Safety and Wellness Working Group and the CDC’s National Institute of Occupational Safety and Health’s Public Sector Working Group, and she was staff liaison to IACP’s Research Advisory Committee, SafeShield Committee (officer safety), and Crime Prevention Committee.
-She also oversaw entrepreneurial efforts within IACP’s portfolio of management studies and promotional testing products.
-She acted as guest editor for Police Chief Magazine for several years, providing subject matter review to monthly columns and several whole issues.
+Amanda Burstein has over fifteen years of experience in project and program management in the nonprofit sector, including ten years of working with law enforcement.
+At the Police Foundation, she oversees national training and technical assistance programs with goals of enhancing officer safety and wellness, policing in a democracy, reducing gun violence, and enhancing police-community relations through data-driven strategies.
+Ms. Burstein previously served as a Program Manager at the International Association of Chiefs of Police (IACP), overseeing national training and technical assistance programs such as the Alzheimer’s Initiatives, Officer Safety and Wellness programs, as well as organizational studies and the Center for Research and Policy.
+Working closely with all levels of government, law enforcement and strategic partners, she facilitates the development of tools and resources to further enhance public safety initiatives.
+She has participated in the National Officer Safety and Wellness Working Group and the CDC’s National Institute of Occupational Safety and Health’s Public Sector Working Group.
+She has acted as guest editor for Police Chief Magazine for several years, providing subject matter review to monthly columns and several whole issues.

-Amanda received a B.A. in Clinical Psychology from Tufts University with minors in Community Health (Public Health) and Child Development and has a Project Management Professional Certification from the Project Management Institute.
-She will be starting a Master’s in Public Administration at George Mason University in Fall of 2019.
+Prior to IACP, Ms. Burstein worked for several nonprofits, including The National Mentoring Partnership, Volunteers of America, and the International Centre for Missing and Exploited Children, working in various marketing, fundraising, and programmatic roles.
+Ms. Burstein received a B.A. in Clinical Psychology from Tufts University with minors in Community Health (Public Health) and Child Development and has a Project Management Professional Certification from the Project Management Institute.
+She expects to complete a Master’s in Public Administration at George Mason University with a Nonprofit Management concentration in 2021.

 - Stakeholder engagement